naliliV2/Convert-substitle/README.md

 # How it works

-For the moment it's very simple, you have to put your mkv in "Todo" and run" ``start.ps1``
+For the moment it's very simple, you have to put your mkv in "Todo" and run" ``convert.ps1`` (with the correct arg, read the "Get help" section to learn more)

 <div style="color: rgb(207, 80, 80);">WARNING:</div> This programme is not really very functional yet and only works for a small number of videos with specific characteristics.
 THE BIGGEST BASE HAS BEEN MADE.